 On a hot and dusty 6 August 1843, Jacob Snively disbanded his punitive expedition at Fort Bird on the Trinity River, northeast of present-day Fort Worth, Texas.
 With the cooperation and collusion of the Texas national government, Snively had formed his expedition to punish Mexico for a series of depredations including the debacle of the Mier Expedition, the Mexican sack of San Antonio (the Mexicans did this twice), and other raids.
 Snively’s 150 Texans roamed around the Santa Fe Trail looking for Mexican soldiers or traders upon whom they could reap retribution.
 You see, Texas had won its independence from Mexico, but Mexico did not recognize the new republic or its borders.
 In fact, Mexico belligerently refused to recognize them—hence the raids and a pernicious “shoot on sight” policy.
 Seven years had passed, and if anything, relations between Mexico and Texas had worsened.
 Mexican soldiers killed Texans on sight.
 Texans reciprocated.
 Snively’s expedition was part of the response.

 The Snively Expedition was symptomatic of a series of problems that faced Texas, and ultimately the USA in the wake of the successful Texas Revolution of 1836.
 Sam Houston, Mirabeau Lamar, Stephen Austin and others all believed that once they had defeated the Mexicans, then “these United States” (as they were then called) would welcome Texas as the newest candidate to unite with the other states.
+(NOTE: Lamar was not actually in favor of annexation, at least initially.
+When he was unable to get Mexico to recognize Texas, even mediated by Great Britain, unable to secure loans to finance the government, unable to raise revenue by bringing in more settlers because of the uncertain and perceived unsafe conditions on the Texas frontier, he was, however, forced to change his tune eventually.)

 Unfortunately, political and military realities precluded the US from annexing Texas.
 Slavery snarled the political process.
 Since the Compromise of 1820, there was something of an uneasy truce between slave and free states, and Texas would have unquestioningly come into the Union as a slave state.
 Only the German immigrants, Sam Houston, and some scattered free thinkers were opposed to slavery, and they hardly constituted a majority or even a political force—Houston was drummed out of the governor’s office shortly after the revolution.